-In the present study, in seven stressful events out of sixteen, the prevalence rate was more than 50%.
-With regard to traumatic life events, six out sixteen traumatic events had a prevalence rate of over 25%.
-These events range from traumatic events affecting the individual such as unwanted sexual experiences, physical assault, and life threating illness or injuries, to natural disasters that affect the population at large.
+In the present study, in seven stressful events out of 16, the prevalence rate was more than 50%.
+With regard to traumatic life events, six out of 16 traumatic events had a prevalence rate of over 25%.
+These events range from traumatic events affecting the individual such as unwanted sexual experiences, physical assault, and life-threatning illness or injuries, to natural disasters that affect the population at large.
 Exposure rates to traumatic life events in these African countries are high when comparing these to other nationally representative samples.
-For example, the rates of exposure to traumatic events in Germany are very low ranging from (0.6%-7.7%)2.
-Further research is required to confirm these findings although high prevalence rates of PTSD and CPTSD in the African countries demonstrate the need for appropriate care to aid recovery from these debilitating conditions^{1.8}.
-Finally, the prevalence rates of PGD in the three

-African countries ranged from 2.6% to 4.6%, reasonably similar to what was found in Israel $(2.0\%)^7$.
+For example, the rates of exposure to traumatic events in Germany are very low ranging from (0.6-7.7%) (First et al., 2015).
+Further research is required to confirm these findings although high prevalence rates of PTSD and CPTSD in the African countries demonstrate the need for appropriate care to aid recovery from these debilitating conditions (Sankoh et al., 2018; Sharan et al., 2009).
+Finally, the prevalence rates of PGD in the three African countries ranged from 2.6% to 4.6%, reasonably similar to what was found in Israel (2.0%) (Killikelly et al., 2019).

 Considering the prevalence rates of all these disorders collectively, it appears that almost half of the population in the aforementioned African countries have a probable one stress disorder (ranging from probable AjD via PTSD and CPTSD ending at PGD), even when applying the most conservative and stringent diagnostic rules (47.3% of the sample in Nigeria, 47.0% of the sample in Kenya and 42.8% of the sample in Ghana).
-However, one should take into account that there is a potential cultural bias in both the potential imposing of western views on psychological trauma on non-western countries (Summerfield, 1995). and conducting screening for stress disorders in low resource settings (Kagee et al., 2013).
-Moreover, as Psychiatry is a European concept along with the clear distinction between somatic illness and mental illness (body mind dualism).
+However, one should take into account that there is a potential cultural bias in both the potential imposing of western views on psychological trauma on non-western countries (Summerfield, 1995) and conducting screening for stress disorders in low resource settings (Kagee, Tsai, Lund, & Tomlinson, 2013).
+Moreover, as Psychiatry is a European concept along with the clear distinction between somatic illness and mental illness (body-mind dualism).
 These distinctions and concepts are not necessarily valid in other cultures (Gopalkrishnan, 2018).
-Taking this into account, the study focused only on core symptoms as part of ongoing endeavor to validate the ICD-11 as a global standard measure of mental health.
+Taking this into account, the study focused only on core symptoms as part of an ongoing endeavour to validate the ICD-11 as a global standard measure of mental health.

 These findings highlight an urgent need to develop and implement appropriate and effective treatments for stress disorders in the African countries.
 There is currently little evidence on the effectiveness of existing interventions for these conditions in the African countries' context.
-These findings highlight the need to strengthen mental health service provision and access^{30,31} in the African countries.
-Poor access to, and lack of adequate mental health services in the African countries will result in poor recovery rates from these mental health problems8.
+These findings highlight the need to strengthen mental health service provision and access (Petersen et al., 2017; Rathod et al., 2017) in the African countries.
+Poor access to, and lack of adequate mental health services in the African countries will result in poor recovery rates from these mental health problems (Sankoh et al., 2018).
 Significant financial problems and lack of resources, which are present for many people living in these African countries may compromise the ability to cope with stressful life events and successfully adapt to the hardships of life.
-Resource theory32 has taught us that the loss of resources in the face of adversity not only depletes existing resource but also prevents successful coping.
+Resource theory (Hobfoll, 1989) has taught us that the loss of resources in the face of adversity not only depletes existing resource but also prevents successful coping.
 Furthermore, the prevalence rates of stress-related disorders observed in the present study will ultimately have an impact on the economy, prosperity, and development of a country in general.
-There is ample evidence to suggest a significant association between stress, economic crisis, and health costs^{33,34}.
+There is ample evidence to suggest a significant association between stress, economic crisis, and health costs (Hassard, Teoh, Visockaite, Dewe, & Cox, 2018; Mucci, Giorgi, Roncaioli, Perez, & Arcangeli, 2016).